Banshee and the four Ultras at her heels swept into the hold of the Strongboat.

 Banshee actually barked a laugh at that.
 THIS was Condemner’s power?
 The flame that reports pictured as an inescapable inferno?

-Zoe, meanwhile, was pushing her way past where Marta and Preventer were filling the door.
+Zoe, meanwhile, was pushing her way past where Lana and Preventer were filling the door.
 Her energy field sufficed to ward off Preventer’s grasp.

 Banshee took a step nearer, decreasing the space between her and the walls.
 Her gift was faster the closer she was to her target.
 Maybe by getting nearer she could overpower Adder’s ability?
 At the very least it might tax him more.